 Nominating a place

 The Tasmanian Heritage Council welcomes nominations for new places to the Tasmanian Heritage Register.
-Any person may nominate a place for inclusion in the Register by filling out the following application form.
-Please provide as much information and preliminary historical research of your own with your nomination.
-This may assist in speeding up the assessment process.
+Any person may nominate a place for inclusion in the Register by filling out the application form:

 Application for Entry to the Tasmanian Heritage Register (299Kb)

 Please note, however, that to manage workloads the Heritage Council sets a work program for each financial year.
-The work program prioritises those nominations which are of greatest significance to the State and which will assist in ensuring the Register presents a good cross-section of places that represent all of Tasmania's historic themes.
+The work program prioritises those nominations which are of greatest significance to the State and those places which will assist in ensuring the Register includes a good cross-section of places that represent all of Tasmania's historic themes.

 Once a property is nominated it will be assessed against the criteria outlined in the Act.
 The Heritage Council will consider whether a place meets the requisite criteria, in line with its Assessing Historic Heritage Significance Guidelines (currently under review), and the Burra Charter.

 For a place to be entered in the Register, it must meet at least one of the following criteria set out in the Historic Cultural Heritage Act 1995:

 (a) the place is important to the course or pattern of Tasmania's history